Connected Medical Devices BenefitsRead more...

-Beta release of Facebook Lite immediately after FriendFeed purchase affirms aim to emulate TwitterThis week is going to be remembered as the first week that Facebook really started to try to be Twitter
+Beta release of Facebook Lite immediately after FriendFeed purchase affirms aim to emulate TwitterThis week is going to be remembered as the first week that Facebook really started to try to be Twitter.

 Following Twitter’s popular explosion in early 2009, Facebook quickly began emulating some of Twitter’s key features, like emphasis on status updates and more public content, culminating in Monday’s announcement of the implementation of real-time search.
 On that same day, blogs and media were abuzz with the news that Facebook had purchased social-sharing aggregator FriendFeed.
 And now, this little something started popping up on some users’ home pages last night:

 We are building a faster, simpler version of Facebook that we call Facebook Lite.
 It’s not finished yet and we have plenty of kinks to work out, but we would love to get your feedback on what we have built so far.

-Check out Facebook Lite now at http://lite.facebook.com.
+Check out Facebook Lite now at https://lite.facebook.com.

 If Facebook’s nearly $50 million combination cash and stock purchase of FriendFeed didn’t make Twitter want to keep a closer eye on Facebook than ever before, Facebook Lite should do the trick.